tmtxt/tmtxt.github.com/_posts/2012-12-27-jekyll-create-a-list-of-lastest-posts.md

 <!-- more -->

-Actually, it is nearly the same with the default post list jekyll auto creates in the index file when installing jekyll.
+Actually, it is nearly the same with the default post list that Jekyll Bootstrap auto creates in the index file when installing Jekyll Bootstrap.
 I just add the **limit:20** in the **for** loop so that when I have many posts the list will not expand too long.
 Based on this you can make your site look more professional by customizing it to dislay the newest post in which category. ;)